Mouthguards are a Must for the Young Athletes in Your Family

 The Sports with the Highest Incidence of Facial Trauma – Not What You Think

-“Orofacial trauma is highest in athletes ages 8 to 14 and most often occurs in basketball and soccer,” Dr. Larson said.
+“Orofacial trauma is highest in athletes ages 8 to 14.
+Plus, it most often occurs in basketball and soccer,” Dr. Larson said.
 “If your child wears or has worn braces in OKC or a retainer, it is even more necessary to have a quality mouthguard.
-All too often, parents and kids go through the time and expense of orthodontic treatment to get the perfect smile only to have it ruined by traumatic injuries that could be prevented by wearing a custom mouthguard.”
+All too often, parents and kids go through the time and expense of orthodontic treatment.
+But after getting the perfect smile, it is ruined by injuries that could be prevented with a custom mouthguard.”

 Wait until orthodontic treatment is complete to go to custom mouthguards to ensure the fit will stay because the bite will continue to change until treatment is completed making it difficult to get a good fit from a custom mouthguard.
 To learn more about custom mouthguards, schedule a consultation with Dr. Larson or Dr. Fitzgerald by calling the office in Moore at (405) 378-4774 or Shawnee at (405) 275-3800.
 Or, request an appointment online.